Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 modular exponentiations, and this is something we really want to do in order to make RSA work on a device.

-So, assumeing we are engineers, we want to implement modular exponentiations very cheaply.
+So, assuming we are engineers, we want to implement modular exponentiations very cheaply.
 The right thing to do is obviously use some crypto library, but let’s assume that’s not possible, and we are inventing a new CPU.
 There is a very famous book online called the